Jewels 11th Ring

 Jewels 11th Ring was a mixed martial arts (MMA) event held by MMA promotion Jewels.
 The event took place on December 17, 2010 at Korakuen Hall in Bunkyo, Tokyo, Japan.

-The event hosted the Jewels Lightweight Queen tournament semi-finals and final along with the Rough Stone GP 2010 finals.
-It also held the retirement match of Miki Morifuji.
+The event hosted the Jewels Lightweight Queen tournament semi-finals and along with the Rough Stone GP 2010 finals.
+It also held the retirement match for Miki Morifuji.

 Background

-For the first time at the Korakuen Hall, Jewels first announced the semi-finals the Jewels Lightweight Queen tournament and the finals of the Rough Stone GP 2010.
+For the first time at the Korakuen Hall, Jewels first announced the semi-finals of the Jewels Lightweight Queen tournament and the finals of the Rough Stone GP 2010.